Workforce Innovation and Opportunity Act (WIOA) federal funds are available in Connecticut to:

 An exemption may be granted for completion of college English composition or college mathematics courses with a grade of “C” or better (a copy of the college transcript/grade report is required as verification) or achieving a score of 450 or above on the verbal portion of the SAT exam and 500 or better on the math portion of the SAT exam (a copy of scores are required for verification).
 Exemption request forms are available in the Admissions office, L156.
 The approved exemption request form needs to be presented to the test administrator with a photo ID on the testing day.

-If you have questions regarding the WIOA process, please contact:
+For questions regarding the WIOA process and to make an advising appointment, please contact: